mr-lovalova/datapipeline/README.md

 - To manage multiple runs, point `project.paths.run` at a folder (e.g., `config/datasets/default/runs/`)
   and drop additional `*.yaml` files there. `jerry serve` will run each file in order; pass `--run train` to execute only `runs/train.yaml`.
+- Updating run configs only changes serve-time defaults; it does not trigger a rebuild.

 ### `config/sources/<alias>.yaml`